 The fertility acupuncture content is the result of a collaboration between fertility experts Nicola Douglas, Tracey Lindsay and Paige Waters.

-It is never easier to capture in-depth fertility specific information about your patient.
+It is never easier to capture in-depth fertility specific information about your client.

 Nicola Douglas Advanced Diploma in Traditional Chinese Medicine (Perth.
 W.A) Diploma Nursing